Oops! All-Star scoreboard has rough night in Cleveland

 McNeil is leading the majors with a .349 batting average, an impressive feat seeing how he made his major league debut less than a year ago.

-A late sub, he came up for the National League in the eighth inning and noticed the headshot on the scoreboard wasn’t him.
-Instead, it was Mets teammate Jacob deGrom.
+A late sub, he came up for the National League in the eighth inning and noticed the headshot on the scoreboard wasn’t of him.
+Instead, it was of Mets teammate Jacob deGrom.

 “That was tough, to see deGrom’s picture up there,” McNeil said.
 “I didn’t really like that.”